BSA Patch Placement Guide

 Quality Unit Patch

-This patch is award to Troops who have earned the Quality Unit Award.
+This patch is awarded to Troops who have earned the Quality Unit Award.

 This patch should be placed just below the Patrol Patch.